Claire Nottage | June 12th, 2023

 If you want to make any changes to your existing Virgin Media package, it is important to know where you are in your contract term.
 If you have passed the initial contract period, then you are free to make any changes.
 If you are still mid-contract, you will be able to upgrade your existing package, but not downgrade it to a cheaper option.
 Bear in mind that if you do make any changes to your existing package, this will trigger the start of a new minimum contract period.

-Virgin Media offers several download speeds and you might want to add a bit of oomph to your existing package by going for a faster speed.
-Up to 1Gbps is now available in many areas; you can find out whether you can get the ultrafast Gig1 service at your new address by using the postcode checker on Virgin Media’s website.
+Virgin Media offers several download speeds and you might want to add a bit extra to your existing package by going for an upgrade.
+Over 1Gbps is now available in the form of the ultrafast Gig1 broadband in all Virgin Media enabled areas; so if you can get Virgin Media, you can get those incredible speeds of around 1130Mbps.

 Virgin Media’s TV offering is excellent and you might be considering either adding it to your broadband or upgrading your existing TV package.
 The new Virgin TV 360 box offers voice control and is 4K-ready so you can enjoy Sky Cinema, Sky Sports or your favourite TV shows on Netflix in UHD.
 Be aware that any changes you make to your existing package will require a new contract.